neonevm/neon-evm.docs/docs/developing/dev_environment/connect_to_solana_via_proxy.md

-# Connecting to Solana via a Proxy
+# Connecting to the Neon EVM proxy

 *This section can be useful as a reference for:*
   * *authorized operators for connecting their proxies to solana nodes so that they can stream requests to Neon EVM through the proxies to a solana network.*